 Reviews and Articles

-Mark Kramer, head of Harvard Davis Center's Project on Cold War Studies, and Editor in Chief of the Journal, introduces the Forum, followed by reviews from five distinguished historians, James Goldeier, Thomas W. Simons, Jr., Wladimir Pechatnov, Vladislav Zubok, and Dan Caldwell.
+Mark Kramer, Head of Harvard DAvic Center's Project on Cold War Studies and Editor i Cheif of the Journal, introduces the Forum, followed by commentary from five distinguished historians: James Goldgeier, Thomas W. Simons, Jr., Vladimir Pechatnov, Vladislav Zubok, and Dan Caldwell.

 See the Summer Issue of the Journal